sparkfun/SparkFun_RTK_Firmware/docs/menu_system_status.md

 This menu is helpful when reporting technical issues or requesting support as it displays helpful information about the current ZED-F9x firmware version, and which parts of the unit are online.

-The local timezone hours, minutes or seconds may be set by pressing 'h', 'm' or 's'.
+A local timezone in hours, minutes and seconds may be set by pressing 'z'.
 The timezone values change the RTC clock setting and the file system's timestamps for new files.

+Pressing 'f' will show any files on the microSD card (if present).

+Pressing 'b' will change the Bluetooth protocol.
+By default, Serial Port Profile (SPP) for Bluetooth v2.0 is used.
+This can be changed to BLE if desired at which time serial is sent over BLESerial.
+Additionally, Bluetooth can be turned off.
+This state is normally used for debugging.

 Pressing 'r' will allow a user to reset all settings to default including a factory reset of the ZED-F9x receiver.
-This can be helpful is the unit has been configured into an unknown or problematic state.
+This can be helpful if the unit has been configured into an unknown or problematic state.

 Pressing 'd' will enter a [debug menu](https://sparkfun.github.io/SparkFun_RTK_Firmware/menu_debug/) that is for advanced users.